radiac/tinywfl/README.md

 ## Contributing

 Contributions are welcome, preferably via pull request.
-However, given the focus of the project is to be as small as possible, bug fixes are preferred, rather than new features.
+However, given the focus of the project is to be as small as possible, bug fixes are preferred to new features.

 ### Credits